gjk0090/complete-transaction-management/README.md

 ###To Do
 * auto restart
-* user bean
+* user bean √
-* use session in Spring
+* use session in Spring √
-* in memory db / mysql
+* in memory db √
 * first scheme